-We are certain the incoming generation is unsure about this action.
+I am certain the incoming generation is unsure about this action.
 It seems to be confined for those of a certain age, dressed in business attire, working in an office.

 People’s hands are so full these days, and a large culprit – cell phone, and eye contact is lacking – looking at cell phone.

 What I find delightful is that no matter what language you speak, the handshake is for the most part universally known with very little explanation needed.